jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Create the Map/Adding the Map Jig.md

 ### Add the map to the jig

 1. In Explorer expand the **jigs** folder and right-click on `myfirstjig.jigx` file and rename the file to map.jigx.
 Click to open the file, the Jigx auto-complete popup listing the five jig types displays.
 For this solution, we will be using the **default** jig to create the UI for displaying data.
-Click on **Default** to open the skeleton YAML created by the Jigx Builder.&#x20;
+Click on **Default** to open the skeleton YAML created by the Jigx Builder.
 2. Add ***Location with address*** as the `title` for your jig.
 The title appears under the widget on the Home Hub.
 Add a description for the jig, such as map with a marker.
 3. On the line under `type:`, type `icon:`.
-To select an icon from the predefined list start typing the first two letters of the name of the icon, in this case *lo, *the list of icons starts to populate as you type.
+To select an icon from the predefined list start typing the first two letters of the name of the icon, in this case *lo,* the list of icons starts to populate as you type.
 Select `location` from the list.
 This icon displays on the widget on the Home Hub.
 4. Delete the `header`, and `onFocus` section, you will add a header later in the [Combine the solution's elements](<./../Combine the solution_s elements.md>) section.
 5. The map jig needs a `datasource:` defined that provides the location details.
 You will use a [static datasource]() in this step.
-The static dataset is created directly inside the&#x20;
-   jig file of the Jigx solution, and there is no need to specify any database connections or set up any tables.
+The static dataset is created directly inside the jig file of the Jigx solution, and there is no need to specify any database connections or set up any tables.
 The amount of records that can be created for the static data is unlimited and is used to bind data to the UI components.
-6. Replace `mydata:` with `address:` press **(ctrl+space) **and select `Static Datasource`.&#x20;
+6. Replace `mydata:` with `address:` press **(ctrl+space)** and select `Static Datasource`.
 7. Define the location details for the street, city and country under the `data:` tag.
-You can remove `id:1` .
+You can remove `id:1`.
 Add your own location or use the following as an example:

 :::CodeblockTabs
 YAML